decentralized-identity/did-registration/spec/spec.md

 For the [`deactivate()` function](#deactivate), this input field MUST be absent.

+This input field MUST contain either a single string value, or a JSON array of string values (if multiple DID document operations should be performed).

 This specification defines several standard values for this operation.
 Individual DID methods MAY specify other ways of executing an [`update()` function](#update).